bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-overview.md

 <!-- theme: info -->

 ### Note
-Stencil translation files are not supported by embedded checkout.
+Stencil translation files are not supported by Embedded Checkout.
 To display translated strings at checkout, we suggest [Installing a Custom Checkout](https://developer.bigcommerce.com/stencil-docs/customizing-checkout/installing-custom-checkouts).

 </div>
 </div>